United States Capitol rotunda: Bust of Martin Luther King, Jr.

 The bust of his head and shoulders is 36 in high and stands on a pyramidal Belgian black marble base that is 66 in high.
 Because the bust would be such an important and visible work of art, the Joint Committee on the Library decided to have a national competition to select a sculptor.

 On December 21, 1982, the Congress passed House Concurrent Resolution 153, which directed the procurement of a marble bust "to serve to memorialize King's contributions on such matters as the historic legislation of the 1960s affecting civil rights and the right to vote".
 Senator Charles Mathias, Jr., chairman of the Joint Committee on the Library, the congressional committee overseeing the procurement, said at the unveiling that "Martin Luther King takes his rightful place among the heroes of this nation."

-John Woodrow Wilson, the artist was awarded a $50,000 commission to cast the model in bronze.
-The bust was unveiled in the Rotunda on January 16, 1986, the fifty-seventh anniversary of King's birth, by Mrs. King, accompanied by their four children and King's sister.
+John Woodrow Wilson, the artist, was awarded a $50,000 commission to cast the model in bronze.
+The bust was unveiled in the Rotunda on January 16, 1986, the fifty-seventh anniversary of King's birth, by his wife Coretta Scott King, their four children, and Dr. King's sister Christine King Farris.